raselbw/rasel.rbind.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I am a lecturer of Applied Statistics at the University of Dhaka.
 I graduated from the University of Dhaka with a B.S. in Applied Statistics and then received an M.S. in Applied Statistics from the same university.
-I'm a fan of [**R**](https://www.r-project.org/), and I've been using R for statistical analysis for more than 5 years.
-I worked as a Teaching Fellow for the Biostatistics course in the Master of Public Health (MPH) Programme at BRAC James P Grant School of Public Health, BRAC University.
+I teach courses on research methodology, design and analysis of experiments, and statistical computing.
+My research interests include missing data, multiple imputation, and design of experiments.